-PBC constitutions include information about the PBC’s decision making processes.
-A PBC's constitution will outline how decisions are to be made in meetings and set out the procedures for dealing with internal disputes and complaints.
+PBC constitutions also known as rule books include information about the PBC’s decision making processes.
+A PBC's rule book will outline how decisions are to be made in meetings and set out the procedures for dealing with internal disputes and complaints.

-Under section 212.20 of the CATSI Act there must be a majority quorum for director's meetings.
+Under section 212.20 of the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) there must be a majority quorum (or set number of people present) for director's meetings.
+The quorum must be present at all times during the meeting.
 This is an exemptible set law and not a replaceable rule.
-If a PBC believes that having a majority quorum is not suitable for their circumstances they can apply to the Registrar of ORIC for an exemption to the rule.
+If a PBC believes that having a majority quorum is not suitable for their circumstances they can apply to the ORIC Registrar of for an exemption to the rule.

 Section 212.25 of the CATSI Act is a replaceable rule requiring resolutions at directors meetings to be passed by the majority of directors.

-Whilst most constitutions included a rule that decisions in director's meetings are to be made by a majority show of hands, some constitutions specify that decisions must be made in a different way.
-These included making decisions by consensus, considering the role of family and descent groups in decision making and using traditional methods of decision making and Elders Councils.
+Whilst most rule books included a rule that decisions in director's meetings are to be made by a majority show of hands, some rule books specify that decisions must be made in a different way.
+These included making decisions by consensus, considering the role of family and descent groups in decision making and using traditional methods of decision making and elders councils.

-Resolutions in directors’ meetings are to be made by majority vote, if there is an even vote board must consult with the Council of Elders.
-If after considering the Council of Elders’ views, the Directors’ votes remain equal the question shall be decided by the Members at the next General Meeting.
+Ngarluma’s rule book says that resolutions in directors’ meetings are to be made by majority vote.
+If there is an even vote the board must consult with the council of elders.
+If after considering the council of elders’ views, the directors’ and votes remain equal the question shall be decided by the members at the next general meeting.

-The CATSI Act s.212.25 is a replaceable rule which states that during directors’ meetings the chairperson has an additional casting vote in addition to any vote they have as a member.
-Most PBC constitutions include this replaceable rule.
+The CATSI Act s.212.25 on passing a director’s resolution is a replaceable rule which states that during directors’ meetings the chairperson has an additional casting vote in addition to any vote they have as a PBC member.
+Most PBC rule books include this replaceable rule.

-Research conducted by AIATSIS found that a high percentage of PBCs nationally changed the default quorum for general meetings.
-These alternate quorum were either defined as a percentage of members or a specific number of members.
-Quorum was usually dependent on the number of members in the organisation.
+A high percentage of PBCs have changed the default quorum for general meetings: either defined as a percentage of members or a specific number of members.

-The constitution report also showed that some PBC constitutions had an additional quorum requirement related to a family, descent or Elder group requirement.
-These rules included specifications such as requiring at least one member from each family or descent group or a certain number of Elder members to be present for general meetings to go ahead.
+Some PBC rule books had an additional quorum requirement related to a family, descent or elder group requirement.
+These rules include specifications such as requiring at least one member from each family or descent group or a certain number of elder members to be present for general meetings to go ahead.

-The CATSI Act (s201.125) includes a replaceable rule which states that during general meetings the chairperson has a casting vote in addition to any vote they may have as a member.
-As of the beginning of 2017 the majority of PBC constitutions permitted the chairperson to have a casting vote in general meetings.
+The CATSI Act (s.201.125) includes a replaceable rule which states that during general meetings the chairperson has a casting vote in addition to any vote they may have as a member.
+As of the beginning of 2017 the majority of PBC rule books permitted the chairperson to have a casting vote in general meetings.

 The process for voting in general meetings is a replaceable rule within the CATSI Act.
 PBCs can choose to adopt this rule as it is or to change this rule to better suit their needs.